MubarizZaffar/ESSEX3IN1-Dataset/README.md

 The dataset is divided into 2 folders.
 Frame-to-frame correspondence is applicable across query and reference frames.
 Images 0-132 in each combined folder are confusing while images 133-209 are good frames.

-If you use this dataset in your work, please cite our work as below.
+If you use this dataset in your work, please cite our paper as below.

 @article{zaffar2018memorablemaps,
   title={Memorable Maps: A Framework for Re-defining Places in Visual Place Recognition},